williamwissemann/record_keeper/docs/source/index.rst

 Quick Start
 ===========

-Record-Keeper is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.
+record_keeper is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.

 .. code-block:: console

-    $ pip install record-keeper
+    $ pip install record_keeper

-After installing Record-Keeper you can use it like any other Python module.
+After installing record_keeper you can use it like any other Python module.

 Here is a simple example:

 .. code-block:: python

-    import record-keeper
+    import record_keeper
     # Fill this section in with the common use-case.